-Prerequisite(s): Basic computer literacy, including the use of word processing and beginning Excel, is assumed; readiness for MTH 136 or higher or completion of MTH 137.
+Prerequisite(s): Basic computer literacy, including the use of word processing and beginning Excel, is assumed; completion of core MTH course.

 This course focuses on spreadsheet and database technologies with an emphasis on the application of those technologies in the business domain.
 Topics include creation of spreadsheets and databases, financial and statistical functions, charting, problem solving tools, querying of databases, creation of forms and reports, macros, and the integration of spreadsheets and databases.